LegitSuperfall/My_Tool_Compendium/The List.md

 	  They are full 2d sidescrollers.

 I'll be honest, it isn't perfect.<br>
 There are one or two things that really bother me.
-For example: you can force a dark mode on every page (it's great. i can't live without it) but it breaks some things. some images don't look right.
-Which is normal, Gx has the same problem.
-Vivaldi's dark mode works way better.
+For example: you can force a dark mode on every page (it's great. i can't live without it) but it breaks some things.
+Some images don't look right, sometimes text isn't legible, etc. But that's is normal, Gx has the same problem.
+Vivaldi's dark mode actually works way better.
 But in gx you can rightclick anywhere and you have an option to disable it.
 In Vivaldi you have to open the settings.

 Vivaldi isn't perfect, but it's my favorite.
 <br><br>